 Date of birth

-Romanian international forward Adrian Popa signed a three-and-a-half year contract with the Royals in January 2017, joining Jaap Stam’s Madejski Stadium ranks from Steaua Bucharest for an undisclosed fee.
+Romanian international forward Adrian Popa signed for the Royals in January 2017, joining the Madejski Stadium ranks from Steaua Bucharest.

 The Bucharest-born wide man went on to make more than 200 appearances for the club, winning four domestic cup competitions and three consecutive top flight titles whilst also playing Europa League and Champions League football in the capital as well as representing his country at Euro 2016!

-Popa is a regular Romanian international, featuring against Poland, Kazakhstan and scoring against both Armenia and Montenegro in the 2018 World Cup qualifying campaign.
+A regular Romanian international, Popa featured against Poland, Kazakhstan and scored against both Armenia and Montenegro in the 2018 World Cup qualifying campaign.